Kayla Canett: National Sevens Career

-Canett competed at the 2019 Pan American Games.
-She was also selected for the U.S. Eagles sevens squad for the 2020 Summer Olympics.
+Canett made her sevens debut at the 2016 Dubai Women's Sevens.
+She competed at the 2019 Pan American Games.

+Canett was selected for the U.S. Eagles sevens squad and made her Olympic debut at the 2020 Summer Olympics in Tokyo, Japan.
+After getting knocked out 21-12 to Great Britain in the Quarter-finals, Canett and the Eagles ended the games in sixth place.

 In 2022, She was again selected in the United States team for the Rugby World Cup Sevens in Cape Town.